bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Hide() Helper Function." />

-Now, as it turns out, there&apos;s actually an easier way of doing that, because **jQuery** has a bunch of helper functions built in.
+Now, as it turns out, there&apos;s actually an easier way of doing that, because <b>jQuery</b> has a bunch of helper functions built in.
 One of them is hide.
 Since frequently we want to hide things on our page, they created a helper function called hide, which hides those elements.
 That&apos;s even easier than using the CSS method here.